 Museums and galleries

-You can find our more about Free Museum days and Free museums here:
+You can find out more about Free Museum days and Free museums here:

-Of course, when you come to New York there are certain things you are going to want to make sure and do whatever budget you are on!
-But, there is a great couple of ways you can cut costs on those New York tourist must sees!
-The New York and New York Explorer passes allow you to choose a number of attractions and pay for them before hand and a reduced rate.
-They are also quite flexible with different price systems and number of attractions available.
+Of course, when you come to New York there are certain things you are going to want to make sure of and do whatever budget you are on!
+But, there is a great couple of ways you can cut costs on that New York tourist must-sees!
+The New York and New York Explorer passes allow you to choose a number of attractions and pay for them beforehand and a reduced rate.
+They are also quite flexible with different price systems and a number of attractions available.
 I always say with things like this that it is the most valuable if it covers things you would have done anyway.
 Do a bit of research and work out which will cover the most and at the cheapest rate, if you find one that fits well with your plan then the chances are you will save big!

 One of the best things about New York is that for the majority of visitors, especially from the UK or Europe, our currency is worth so much more in the US!
 This means that even with the sometimes inflated New York prices pretty much everything on offer is almost half as cheap as it would be at home!
 This is a perfect opportunity to get a new camera (as I did!!), some designer clothing or expensive outdoor and travel gear for a great price!
 If you want to save even more then as always head further out of the busy areas and out into the other boroughs too, though some of the best places to shop in NYC on a budget are often just the usual shop’s given exchange rates especially if you’re buying an American brand!

 Taking a walking tour is a great way to see a city through new eyes, whether that be searching out a hidden history or finding out all those memorable filming locations New York is famous for.
 The famed diamond district is also worth a visit with a travel guide in toll.
 We love exploring the city on foot ourselves and getting lost but at the same time having a guide who knows the area inside out is a fantastic way to get beneath the surface of the city.